Table

 3 Protect Level: VMs protection level

-4 Candidacy: type of protection available
+4 Candidacy: type

 5 Power: power status of VM or PVM